aravindvnair99/Hall-Management-System/README.md

 * Should be able to modify the request.
 * Print all requests.

-# :scroll: Facility Department role:
+# :book: Facility Department role:

 * View all the requests.
 * Print all requests.